 Abelian is a quantum-resistant blockchain infrastructure which enables digital gold 2.0 and empowers the post-quantum crypto ecosystem.
 Learn more about the quantum-safe Abelian blockchain & $ABEL Tokenomics at our documentation page.

 The Abelian Foundation welcomes all feedback regarding tech developments and upcoming changes.
-To join the conversation, please visit us on our various social media and community channels linked below 👇
+To join the conversation, please visit us on our various social media and community channels linked on our linktree👇